laravel/docs/eloquent-relationships.md

 You may register the `morphMap` in the `boot` function of your `AppServiceProvider` or create a separate service provider if you wish.

-> {note} When adding a "morph map" to your application, every morph `*_type` column in your database still using the fully qualified name such as `App\Post` or `App\Comment` will need to be replaced with its respective "morph map" name `posts` or `comments`.
-When querying, Eloquent will only use your "morph map" names like `posts` and will skip over database rows still using the fully qualified name like `App\Post`.
+> {note} When adding a "morph map" to your existing application, every morphable `*_type` column value in your database that still contains a fully-qualified class will need to be converted to its "map" name.

 <a name="querying-relations"></a>
 ## Querying Relations